English for Marine Engineers

 Digital Tools and Software

-Most of the software tools used in marine engineering are in English.
+Importantly, most of the software tools used in marine engineering are in English.
 These tools can range from design software to diagnostic applications for machinery.
 Being familiar with English will help you navigate these tools more efficiently, making your work faster and more accurate.

 Conclusion